San Diego Wildfire Lawyers

 - Document the damage thoroughly by taking the following measures:

-- Contact Your Insurance Company — As soon as possible, contact your insurance provider to initiate the claims process.
+- Contact Your Insurance Company — Aside from getting immediate medical assistance, contacting your insurance provider promptly after the accident will help initiate the claims process early on.

 - Upgrade your home security with robust locks, a system, and improved outdoor lighting.